kloimhardt/blog/docs/_posts/2023-01-27-sicmutils-as-js.markdown

 First of all one can show a simple demo of Sicmutils in a blog post by just using Html + JavaScript.
 The code will not look nice, but with a few JavaScript helper functions defined beforehand this can be mitigated at least a bit.
 With such a blog post, one has neutralised the "no tie to unknown stuff" argument.
 It is all Html and Javascript, technology which is amply demonstrated to run locally and offline without ceremony.
 The physicist does not feel tied in to something and his self-efficacy is catered for by JavaScript.

 Agreed, by introducing JavaScript one is in this first step farther away from the SICMechanics book than when introducing Clojure, but Clojure is not there exactly either.
-My proposal to connect Sicmutils to the books is by building up a Scheme-to-JavaScript compiler.
+My proposal to connect Sicmutils to the SICMechanics book is by building up a Scheme-to-JavaScript compiler.
 In a blog post, along the way of presenting one physics example to the next, a Scheme compiler is developed.
 In this way SICMechanics is not only tied to Sicmutils but also to its famous predecessor SICP.
-Because SICP is all about showing that building up a Scheme compiler is a feasible and fruitful task.
+Although the proposed Scheme-to-JS compiler is conceived to be very limited, SICP serves as the authoritative source that building up a compiler is a feasible and fruitful task.

 Following this road, the reader has to learn basic JavaScript in order to understand SICMechanics.
 Now maybe the question comes up: "Why would a physicist learn JS and bother to write a Scheme compiler in the first place?
 It is so much easier to just use an existing Scheme compiler and do physics examples immediately".
 I hope that the answer is already partly clear from what I wrote up to now.
 But let me expand a bit.